500px/legacy-api-documentation/endpoints/user/GET_users.md

 - **upload_limit** — the number of photos the user may upload at this moment, integer.
 - **upload_limit_expiry** — date and time of the beginning of the new upload limit cycle, datetime.
+- **show_personalized_categories** - checks if the user can see personalized photo categories, boolean.

 ***